 Arts & Technology Field Scan

-From 2019-2021, the Arts Endowment has conducted an Arts & Technology Field Scan, a national research study launched in partnership with the Ford Foundation and the Knight Foundation.
+From 2019-2021, the Arts Endowment conducted an Arts & Technology Field Scan, a national research study launched in partnership with the Ford Foundation and the Knight Foundation.
 The project’s research plan focused on learning directly from the lived experiences of working artists engaging with technology through formal and informal arts settings, including those working in nonprofit, commercial, and community-based contexts spanning multiple sectors and artistic disciplines.
 Findings from this research are synthesized in a report, Tech as Art: Supporting Artists Who Use Technology as a Creative Medium, alongside ten commissioned essays written by practitioners as provocations to the broader arts and cultural field.
 The essays focus on the idea that an equitable, resilient, and thriving arts and cultural ecosystem includes deepened support for artistic practices focused on technology as a creative medium.

-The field scan also uplifts best practices and recommendations, alongside challenges and opportunities, to strengthen the U.S. arts infrastructure serving tech-focused creative practices.
+The field scan also uplifted best practices and recommendations, alongside challenges and opportunities, to strengthen the U.S. arts infrastructure serving tech-focused creative practices.
 For example, the report provides evidence of the ways tech-focused artists can bring specialized expertise in using digital technology to:

 - Connect audiences across physical and virtual spaces;